tsgates/arch-wiki-markdown/wiki/ASUS_Eee_PC_1015pn.md

 card, turn on and use the Nvidia part for specific processes when requested, and otherwise leave the Nvidia part turned off.

-First, add the command

-    echo "\OSGS 0x03" > /proc/acpi/call
+First, install acpi_call-git from the AUR.
+Add acpi_call module into /etc/modules-load.d/.

-to /etc/rc.local to ensure that the Intel VGA controller is used on every subsequent boot.
+Lets make use of systemd's tmpfiles to ensure that the Intel VGA controller is used on every subsequent boot.

+    /etc/tmpfiles.d/acpi_call.conf

+    w /proc/acpi/call - - - - \OSGS 0x03

 Next, install and configure Bumblebee.
 Finally, remove any automated or otherwise scripted acpi calls to turn off the Nvidia VGA controller.

 Power management of the Nvidia VGA controller can also be handled by Bumblebee.
 Please note, however, that Bumblebee support for power